 Greater and Lesser yellowlegs, Killdeer, Least Sandpipers and a distant Green Heron.

 Today we have a lovely, large harvestman – specifically (at least so i believe) a Brown Daddy Long-legs (Phalangium opilio) some 3 to 4 inches from foot to foot that was hanging out on the wall of the house catching some rays this afternoon.

 Not exactly uncommon, it’s the widest spread of its family on the planet … also, despite having four pairs of legs it’s not strictly a spider.
 Even more, we also have here yet another instance of innocently mis-used common nomenclature on this continent.
 Like Robins.
 This is certainly a harvestman but it is not, at least not to one who learned his taxonomy in Europe, a Daddy long-legs, a name which in the UK is reserved for Tipulidae or Crane Flies with six long legs and a pair of wings.
 Quite a different creature.
 Glad to have been able to sort that out for you all 🙂

-There are some books about Wildlifing, almost all FREE, available on our Publications page.
-What do you think a “free” book might be worth to you?This is entirely optional, there’s no pressure on anyone, but if a downloaded book is helpful to you then you are invited to consider making a small donation to the Nature Conservancy of Canada by following this link – you will get a tax receipt.
-Please use the comments field on their donation page to tell them that you downloaded a book from The Squirrelworks Wildlife Co.
+There are some books about Wildlifing, some free and some at minimal cost, available on our Publications page.
+What do you think wildlife is worth to you?This is entirely optional, there’s no pressure on anyone, but you are invited to consider making a small donation to the Nature Conservancy of Canada by following this link – you will get a tax receipt.
+Please use the comments field on their donation page to tell them that you downloaded a book from The Sparroworks Wildlife Co.
 Thank you.

 If a friend would like a copy, please suggest that they download their own copy from this site rather than simply giving them a copy of yours?
 This helps us get an idea of how popular our guides actually are.
 That would be really helpful – thanks.